-Anglo-Saxon tribes of Britain.
+Lovtass is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Lovtass family once lived in the village of Lofthouse during the reign of King Alfred in 900 AD.
 This place-name was originally derived from the Old Norse words lopt meaning loft and hus meaning house.
 Therefore the original bearers of the Lovtass surname were dwellers of the loft house.
-CITATION[CLOSE]

 Early Origins of the Lovtass family

 The surname Lovtass was first found in North Yorkshire at Lofthouse, a small village in Nidderdale in the Harrogate district or at Lofthouse, a village in West Yorkshire.
 "This place, in the Domesday Survey Lochtushum, was granted by the Conqueror to Hugh Lupus, Earl of Chester, who soon afterwards transferred it to the Percy family, of whom William de Percy, the third Baron, in 1133 founded at Handall, in the parish, a priory for Benedictine nuns, which he dedicated to the Virgin Mary."

 Important Dates for the Lovtass family

 This web page shows only a small excerpt of our Lovtass research.
 Another 68 words (5 lines of text) covering the years 1273, 1620, 1573, 1605, 1619, 1639, 1647 and 1691 are included under the topic Early Lovtass History in all our PDF Extended History products and printed products wherever possible.